hsimingg/CSARCH2-G9-Exhibit/README.md

 ## Aha Moments / Things Learned

-While developing the simulation, we clarified that the Apollo 11 1202 alarm was not a total computer failure.
+Kimberly: While developing the simulation, we clarified that the Apollo 11 1202 alarm was not a total computer failure.
 It was an overload condition where the Apollo Guidance Computer had to keep critical landing tasks active while managing limited processing resources.

-While researching the Apollo Guidance Computer, one thing that surprised us was learning that its processor was built almost entirely from NOR gates.
-We also found it remarkable that a computer with only 4 KB of RAM could successfully guide Apollo 11 to the Moon.
-It was astounding to see how they worked with the hardware limitations of the 1960s and still made the most of the technology available to achieve something as big as the first crewed Moon landing.
+Denise: While researching about the Apollo Guidance Computer, one thing that surprised me was learning that its processor was built almost entirely from NOR gates.
+We also found it really cool that a computer with only 4 KB of RAM could successfully guide Apollo 11 to the Moon.
+It was astounding to see how the people involved worked with the hardware limitations of the 1960s and still made the most of the technology available to achieve something as big as the first crewed Moon landing.

-We learned how a processor with extremely limited resources organizes and prioritizes work, how it handles operations under overload, and how the system recovers from an error condition instead of failing outright.
-It was amazing to see that the Apollo Guidance Computer had only about 4KB of RAM and still guided the landing.
+Adolfo: I learned how a processor with extremely limited resources organizes and prioritizes work, how it handles operations under overload, and how the system recovers from an error condition instead of failing outright.

-Researching about the Apollo 11 1202 alarm made me realize the importance of having efficient design.
+MJ: Researching about the Apollo 11 1202 alarm made me realize the importance of having efficient design.
 The system successfully reported the problem and managed the data overload by stopping low priority tasks, ensuring that critical functions did not fail or lose processing time which allowed the first humans to successfully land on the Moon.

-I learned a lot about responsive design.
+Tophi: I learned a lot about responsive design.
 Sometimes, we have to allow a horizontal scroll (`overflow-x: auto`) for a fixed-width container because it is a much more user-friendly solution on mobile than trying to force a difficult desktop layout to squish and shrink

 ## Challenges Encountered
+Kimberly:
 - Making the game logic and story game flow understandable for all
 - Balancing and making the simulation dynamic instead of slide-like
 - Designing a retro terminal UI that works on both desktop and mobile

+Denise:
 - Creating an interactive computer-chip component with SVG with little experience with SVG
 - Organizing computer chip and info panel layout and preventing them from overlapping
 - CSS layout issues, particularly keeping div sizes from dynamically changing incorrectly

+Adolfo:
 - Formatting the references with proper APA-style hanging indents and links that don't overflow on mobile
 - Keeping a large pinned moon graphic from bleeding into neighboring sections while it stayed fixed during scroll

+MJ:
 - Building the loop logic for the carousel slides so that they can infinitely move to the next or previous slide

+Tophi:
 - Trying to keep 6 timeline text cards open permanently
 - The text boxes were overlapping and the clickable stars were rendering on top of the text